-What is the labia minora?
+What are labia minora?

 Before considering this surgery, it is important to know exactly what area this is targeting.
 The vulva is all of the female exterior genitalia.
 This includes two sets of labia – the labia majora, which is on the outside and is where hair grows, and the labia minora, on the inside.
 A labiaplasty is performed on the labia minora.